ProfessorBunny/Cheers-Lounge/README.md

 # Cocktail Recipe Finder React App (built with Vite)

 This is a React app that allows users to search for various cocktail recipes using the CocktailDB API.
 The app is built with Vite, utilizing React Router for seamless navigation across multiple pages.
-React Query is used for caching the data on the server to prevent the app from making multiple requests for the same query, thus providing a faster user interface.
+React Query is used for caching the data on the server to prevent the app from making multiple requests for the same query, thus providing a faster UI.

 ## Features